Bullsbrook, Western Australia: History

-In September 2022, the construction of Western Australia’s quarantine centre near the RAAF Base Pearce was completed.
+During the COVID-19 pandemic, the Bullsbrook Centre for National Resilience, a quarantine centre, was constructed in Bullsbrook near the RAAF Base Pearce.
+The centre opened in September 2022, but was never used to isolate COVID-19 patients.
 The centre cost about $400 million and can house 500 people.
+In 2023, the facility was briefly used as temporary accommodation for people displaced by the 2023 Wanneroo bushfire.
+The centre was first used for quarantine in May 2026, when six passengers evacuated from the MV Hondius cruise ship after a hantavirus outbreak on the ship were isolated there.

 Population

 In the 2016 census, there were 5,185 people in Bullsbrook, 66.8% of people were born in Australia.
 The next most common countries of birth were England 9.7% and New Zealand 3.6%.
 84.9% of people spoke only English at home.
 The most common responses for religion were No Religion 36.1%, Anglican 19.5% and Catholic 18.2%.

 Community

-Bullsbrook’s community isn’t hostile towards anyone and has evolved over the years.
 The Bullsbrook Youth Committee has hosted events like the Christmas event and also sometimes help run the Bullseye Youth Group.
 There is also the community garden which is located next to Brearley Park.

 Education

 Bullsbrook has one school, Bullsbrook College, which takes students from kindergarten to year 12.
 It was established in 1952.
 There was previously another school that was built in 1901, and that the present school replaced.